heyitsmadan/leetStats/README.md

 1. Install the extension from your preferred store or from source.
 2. Log into your LeetCode account.
 3. Navigate to your profile page.
-4. The extension will fetch and cache your submission history the first time you open it.
+4. The extension will automatically fetch and locally cache your submission history.
-5. Click the new **"Stats"** tab next to "Discuss" to explore your insights.
+5. Click the new **"Stats"** tab next to **"Discuss"** to explore your insights.

 ---